mcarla/ufo/HOWTO.md

 ![nlk emittance blow-up](https://github.com/mcarla/ufo/blob/main/doc/nlk.png)

 In the previous example the parameter `k1` is modified and no new parameter is added to the NLK element.
-Besdides modifying the behavior of exising parameters, sometimes it is useful to only add new ones.
+Besides modifying the behavior of exising parameters, sometimes it is useful to add new ones.
-This is achieved by redefining the `__init__()` method:
+This requires to redefine the `__init__()` method.
+In the following example a more realistic non-linear kicker with a sinusoidal pulse is defined.
+Two new parameters are introduced, the pulse length and the kick time both expressed in units of turn periods.
+`self.parameters` defines a list of parameters accepted by the element class, therefore 2 new parameters are appended to this list.

 ```
 import numpy